ozfortress/ozfortress_docs/docs/rules/global.md

 !!!tip "Example"
     cp_granary_pro: 4-1 Jasmine Tea logs.tf/xxxxxx

-In the event your server cannot not upload the for any reason, download and upload the log file manually (if you are the server owner) or take a screenshot of the score for that map.
+In the event your server cannot not upload the logs.tf log for any reason, download and upload the log file manually (if you are the server owner) or take a screenshot of the score for that map.
 If neither are possible, player POV demos from each team will need to be provided to administrators to prove match results.

 ### 3.3.
 Mercenaries
 ##### Mercenary Validity & Requirements